benchristel/verse/docs/beginner/index.md

 of that joy in these tutorials.

-If you get stuck or have any questions as you work through the examples and exercises, please email me at (my name)@gmail.com and I'll do my best to help you out.
-My name is the same as my Github username, which is in the URL of this page (hopefully this little treasure hunt will prevent me from getting too much email spam...)
+If you get stuck or have any questions as you work through the examples and exercises, please email me at `ben.christel@gmail.com` and I'll do my best to help you out.

 # Supported Platforms